eic/EicToyModel/README.md

 3D sub-detector intergation volumes) and make use of them in the GEANT simulation environment.

-  The integration volumes are guaranteed to not overlap either with each other or with the IR vacuum chamber volume within the same EIC detector configuration.
+  The integration volumes are guaranteed to not overlap either with each other (*done*) or with the IR vacuum chamber volume (*TODO list*) within the same EIC detector configuration.

   They move synchronously under generic changes to the IR layout (e.g. by the nominal IP shift along the beam line direction and/or by a change in the acceptance